Nicholas McRoberts: Career

 In 2018 he was named artistic director of Opéra Montmartre in Paris.

 In 2017 he collaborated with the French choreographer Nawel Oulad on a ballet Les Tisseuses de Silence and a duo Femme au Piano for the Semaine de la Danse in Paris which were performed in the Festival Les Aliennes and the Festival Appel de la Lune.

 His Violin Concerto was recorded in 2017 with the Janáček Philharmonic Orchestra.

-His operas include "Lyon" (2016) premiered by the Ruse State Opera in July 2016, and "Nera" (2017) adapted from the play "Devojka Modre Kose" (The Girl with the Midnight Blue Hair) written by the Serbian playwright Vida Ognjenović.
+His operas include Lyon (2016) premiered by the Ruse State Opera in July 2016, and Nera (2017) adapted from the play Devojka Modre Kose (The Girl with the Midnight Blue Hair) written by the Serbian playwright Vida Ognjenović.

 His composition "Festival Fanfare" was the recipient of the 2002 OpenBook Award for Sacred Music.

 His works are published by Halcyon Publications in Paris.

 Biography

-Nicholas McRoberts was born in Melbourne in 1977 and grew up in Ballarat.
+McRoberts was born in Melbourne in 1977 and grew up in Ballarat.
 He studied piano with Anna Jurkewicz and Bruce Keck while a student at Ballarat and Clarendon College.
 He went on to study piano and composition at the Melbourne Conservatorium, the Victorian College of the Arts and the Australian National Academy of Music.
 While tutoring at Trinity College, Melbourne, he founded the Trinity College Chamber Orchestra.
 He studied conducting with Robert Rosen, Jorma Panula and Dejan Savić.
 After moving to France, he continued studies at the Conservatoire de Paris (CNSMDP) under János Fürst and at the Ecole Normale (Conservatoire Cortot).